Stponnada/litelelo/sql.txt

 GRANT ALL ON SEQUENCE "public"."device_keys_id_seq" TO "anon";
 GRANT ALL ON SEQUENCE "public"."device_keys_id_seq" TO "authenticated";
 GRANT ALL ON SEQUENCE "public"."device_keys_id_seq" TO "service_role";

+GRANT ALL ON TABLE "public"."event_rsvps" TO "anon";
+GRANT ALL ON TABLE "public"."event_rsvps" TO "authenticated";
+GRANT ALL ON TABLE "public"."event_rsvps" TO "service_role";

+GRANT ALL ON TABLE "public"."events" TO "anon";
+GRANT ALL ON TABLE "public"."events" TO "authenticated";
+GRANT ALL ON TABLE "public"."events" TO "service_role";